bamf2048/pi_retrogaming/README.md

 - PS3 over bluetooth
 - Xbox 360 with USB dongle (knockoff from Amazon)

-Note that for the 360 controller, the A, B buttons are swapped and also the X, Y. Microsoft strikes again.
+Note that for the 360 controller, the A, B buttons are swapped and also the X, Y buttons.
+Microsoft strikes again.

 ## Distros